wp-plugins/sz-google/readme.txt

 * Feature: Add Google+ comments system.

 == Upgrade Notice ==

+= 0.3 =
+Some changes to the first release, added a stylesheet for the admin panel and the ability to disable javascript to google+ so as to avoid conflicts with other social plugins.

 = 0.2 =
 Have been added new features that relate to the social buttons and operations redirects as custom URL google+.
 We have also released some PHP functions that can be used in the development of the themes.